JustARegularXbox/Repositorydebayeti/c++ keylogger/README.md

 Educational purposes only :)

 How it works:

-"capture.cpp" stores pressed keys in ascii format in "ascii" file "decode.cpp" converts "ascii" file into readable format
+1."capture.cpp" stores pressed keys in ascii format in "ascii" file

+2."decode.cpp" converts "ascii" file into readable format